-Eventually a group of managers at SONAT Marine offered to form a partnership to raise the funds necessary to purchase the SONAT Marine subsidiary.
-These eleven partners included some who had worked for IOT since the 1950's.
-On April 14, 1987 Maritrans Partners of Tampa, Florida.
-Assumed control of SONAT's tug and barge operations.
+In 1987, the SONAT Marine Company was acquired by the the Maritrans Operating Partnership of Tampa, Florida.
+Maritrans was formed by group of managers from the SONAT Marine Company.
+Who offered to form a partnership to raise the funds necessary to purchase the company.
+These eleven partners included some individuals who had worked for the Interstate Oil Transportation Company since the 1950's.

-However, in March of 1989 the Exxon Valdez ran aground in Prince William Sound.
-In 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by 2015.
-As well, as other stipulations that effected Maritrans including manning, preparedness and spill prevention.
+In March of 1989, the Exxon Valdez ran aground in Prince William Sound near Valdez, Alaska.
+And in 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by January 1st of 2015.
+As well, as other stipulations that effected Maritrans including manning, preparedness, and spill prevention.
 Maritrans filed suit to fight the stipulations set fourth by OPA '90.

-Maritrans had begun to consolidate its business by the mid 1990's.
-By first, backing out of the black oil trade and carry only petroleum products and petrochemicals.
-The phosphate trade and local transport in Baltimore that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
-As Maritrans backed out local companies moved in that included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.
+By the mid 1990's, the Maritrans Operating Partners had begun to consolidate its business.
+By first, backing out of the black oil trade, and carrying only petroleum products and petrochemicals.
+The phosphate trade, and local transportation in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
+As Maritrans backed out local transportation companies emerged, and established operations in the area.
+They included the Bouchard Transportation Company of Melville, New York and the Vane Brothers Company of Baltimore, Maryland.

 In 1998, the tug was acquired by the Reinauer Transportation Companies of Staten Island, New York.
 Where she was renamed as the Kristy Ann Reinauer.